Daemoonn/RS/README.md

 Run util/ImportMovies util/ImportRatings to import data into mysql tables from .csv

-<font size=4>mahout is not used in this branch, this branch is use text that predicted by python or
-directly call python script</font>
+#### mahout is not used in this branch, this branch is use text that predicted by python or directly call python script

 Download mahout 0.13 from http://mahout.apache.org/ and import into project